Targeting of political opponents and civil society under the second Trump administration: Actions against the news media and free speech

 Trump ordered cultural institutions, museums, and the Smithsonian to a comprehensive ideological review of its content.
 The review resulted in the widespread removal of information by the National Park Service at museums and parks across the country after the agency interpreted the order to include removing any mentions of racism, sexism, slavery, gay rights or persecution of Indigenous people.

 In July 2025, Trump sued The Wall Street Journal for publishing a story relating to his past friendship with convicted sex offender Jeffrey Epstein, marking the first time a sitting president sued a media organization for alleged defamation.
 In September, he also sued The New York Times for defamation.
 Following comments by Attorney General Pam Bondi that the administration would go after "hate speech" in the aftermath of Charlie Kirk's death, Jonathan Karl of ABC News asked the president for his opinion on comments made by some of his allies who considered hate speech to be free speech.
 In response, Trump said that his administration would "probably go after people like you, because you treat me so unfairly, it's hate.
 You have a lot of hate in your heart."

+By July 25, 2025, the progressive nonprofit organization Media Matters had cut back on its criticism of Trump and Republicans, and contemplated shutting down entirely, after numerous lawsuits launched against it by the Federal Trade Commission (FTC), Elon Musk, and Republican state attorneys general, strained its cash reserves.
+The action was described by The New York Times as "offering a glimpse of what might be in store for even well-funded targets of his retribution campaigns".
+Judge Sparkle L. Sooknanan issued an injunction against the FTC investigation, writing that, "It should alarm all Americans when the government retaliates against individuals or organizations for engaging in constitutionally protected public debate".

+In March 2026, a federal judge ruled Executive Order 14290 titled "Ending Taxpayer Subsidization of Biased Media" was unconstitutional.
+Judge Moss wrote that "It is difficult to conceive of clearer evidence that a government action is targeted at viewpoints that the president does not like and seeks to squelch."